Wednesday, April 15, 2026

 Today is election day in Denmark.

 It is the third general election since I moved here, and like the others, I cannot vote.
 Neither can my son, who moved here at 13 and is now 20.
 In many ways, that has always been the quieter injustice.
 No one I know is more Danish than he is.
 He speaks the language like a native, has a general school leaving certificate from here and an STX (grammar high school) leaving certificate too.
 He understands the culture instinctively, and has grown into adulthood here.
 I know too that if we were to move away again, he alone would stay.
 There is nowhere else he would rather be, than here in the country of the only father he has ever known, who has brought him up since before his first birthday.
 He is, in every way that matters, more Danish than his sisters, who moved here at 11 and 9, but because of their genetics own a Danish passport.
-And yet, he has no vote.
+And yet, he has no vote and will potentially be close to 30 before he actually can apply for citizenship given only years of continuous full-time work counts towards it, not studies or part-time work.

 Anna turned 18 in December, and today she can participate fully in the democracy of the country that shaped her teenage years.
 I am proud of her.
 Of course I am.
 But I am also left with a strange and uncomfortable awareness of my own position.